 A Security Operations Centre (SOC) is a physical location that is used as a central point for monitoring, assessing, and protecting the information systems of an organisation.
-These systems include but are not limited to data centres, applications, networks, websites, servers, computers and other components.
-The primary goal of a SOC is to make sure that all IT threats are adequately detected, analyzed, communicated, investigated and reported.
+These systems include but are not limited to datacenters, applications, networks, websites, servers, computers and other components.
+The primary goal of a SOC is to make sure that all IT threats are adequately detected, analysed, communicated, investigated and reported.
 A SOC ensures that IT security of the organisation meets a certain standard that is determined by the industry, government, or the organisation itself.
 SOC can be called by names such as:

 - Security Defense Centre (SDC)

 - Network Security Operations Centre (NSOC)

 - Security Intelligence and Operations Centre (SIOC)

 Points to Remember

 - SOCs commonly uses the combinations of solutions and technologies that are used to continuously monitor & gain situational awareness, contain and neutralise IT threats, such as cyber-attacks or security breaches.